Connexions Centre

 In England, a Connexions Centre was a location, as part of the government-funded Connexions service, where young people aged thirteen to nineteen in England could go for confidential support and advice on a number of topics.
 The staff were known as Connexions Personal Advisers and were "trained to offer confidential advice and practical help".
+They were designed to give practical help to teens and youth.